marionegroponzi/devbook/src/android.md

 # Android

-- list avds
+- How to list the avds available on the computer

   `$ANDROID_HOME/emulator/emulator -list-avds`

-- start avd
+- How to start an avd

   `$ANDROID_HOME/emulator/emulator -avd <avd-name>`

-- app default location
+- What is the default location of the develop app built for Android in gradle

   `./build/outputs/apk/develop/debug/app.apk`

-- test app default location
+- What is the default location of the test app (using Espresso)

   ` ./build/outputs/apk/androidTest/develop/debug/app.apk`

-- run single instrumentation test class (-q is for quiet).
-Classes can be comma-separated
+- How to run single instrumentation test class (-q is for quiet).
+For multiple classes, they can be comma-separated

   `./gradlew -q -Pandroid.testInstrumentationRunnerArguments.class=<full classpath>#<test name> <app>:connected<Variant Name>AndroidTest`

-- run single instrumentation test (-q is for quiet)
+- How to run a single instrumentation test (-q is for quiet)

   `./gradlew -q -Pandroid.testInstrumentationRunnerArguments.class=<full classpath> <app>:connected<Variant Name>AndroidTest`

-- Alternative method using adb
+- How to run an instrumented test using adb

   `./gradlew install<Variant Name>AndroidTest`

   `adb shell am instrument -w -e class com.example.MyInstrumentationTest#testFoo  com.example.test/android.support.test.runner.AndroidJUnitRunner`

-- List dependencies
+- How to list all dependencies for an app

   `./gradlew app:dependencies`